Skip to main content

 observation = execute(action)

-• Continuous think-act-observe cycle where agent reasons about current state, takes action, observes result, then repeats
+• Continuous think-act-observe cycle where the agent reasons about current state, takes an action, observes the result, then decides the next step

 Tool Use